Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Introduction

 While the purpose of Section~\ref{sec:mainresults} is to develop a unified analysis for the generalized Lasso \eqref{LS_K}, Section~\ref{sec:discussion} is devoted to various applications and examples of our findings.
 We begin with a brief discussion on semi-parametric modeling in Subsection~\ref{subsec:discussion:semipara}, demonstrating how our general results may be applied to specific parameter estimation problems.
 This is followed by several relevant examples of generic Bernstein concentration (see Subsection~\ref{subsec:discussion:sg}--\ref{subsec:discussion:se}), leading to off-the-shelf guarantees for \eqref{LS_K} with sub-exponential and sub-Gaussian sample data; these parts also provide a comparison to related approaches in the literature.
-Our list of examples is complemented by an application of the \emph{lifted Lasso} to phase-retrieval-like problems in Subsection~\ref{subsec:discussion:liftedlasso}---a scenario where sub-exponential distributions arise naturally.
+In Subsection~\ref{subsec:discussion:liftedlasso}, we then revisit our motivating case study on the \emph{lifted Lasso} for phase-retrieval-like problems---a scenario where sub-exponential distributions arise naturally.
 Finally, Subsection~\ref{subsec:discussion:compl} contains a more detailed discussion of the complexity parameters from Section~\ref{sec:mainresults}.
 In this context, it will become clearer that measuring complexity beyond sub-Gaussianity is a delicate issue and comes along with unexplored difficulties.
 Nevertheless, we are able to establish simple bounds in the prototypical case of $\l{1}$-balls, making our error bounds applicable to high-dimensional estimation and sparse recovery.
 Some concluding remarks are made in Section~\ref{sec:conclusion}.